Legacy107/Everhunt/docs/guidelines.rst

         Title of the pull request must be short and start with the task or issue code (EH-x for task, #x for issue).

-    :Descirption:
+    :Description:
         Describe all changes that have been done in bullet list.
         Include screenshots and issue references if needed.

     :Tag:
-        Attach appropriate tag to the pull request from the tags list.
+        Attach the appropriate tag to the pull request from the tags list.

     :Review:
-        All pull requests to merge into main branch need at least 1 review.
+        All pull requests to merge into the main branch need at least 1 review.
-        Remember to request reviewers when create a new pull request.
+        Remember to request reviewers when creating a new pull request.

 .. note::

-    Pull request should be squashed before being merged so that the project’s history stays easy to browse.
+    Pull requests should be squashed before being merged so that the project’s history stays easy to browse.

 --------------------